-Prior to the consummation of this offering, we intend to enter into a stockholders agreement with Genstar Capital, which we refer to as the "Stockholders Agreement."
-The Stockholders Agreement will give Genstar Capital the right to nominate 50% of our directors after the consummation of this offering as long as Genstar Capital beneficially owns 50% or more of our outstanding common stock, with such nomination rights gradually decreasing as Genstar Capital's beneficial ownership of our common stock decreases over time.
+We are party to a stockholders agreement with Genstar Capital, which we refer to as the "Stockholders Agreement."
+The Stockholders Agreement gives Genstar Capital the right to nominate a percentage of our directors corresponding to Genstar Capital's then-current ownership, up to a total of 50% of our directors.
 See "Description of Capital Stock-Voting Rights."
 The Stockholders Agreement sets forth certain information rights granted to Genstar Capital.
 It also specifies that we will not take certain significant actions specified therein without the prior written consent of Genstar Capital.
 Such specified actions include, but are not limited to:

-- amendments or modifications to our or our subsidiaries' organizational documents in a manner that adversely affects Genstar Capital; - making any payment or declaration of any dividend or other distribution on any shares of our common stock; - merging or consolidating with or into any other entity, or transferring all or substantially all of our or our subsidiaries' assets, taken as a whole, to another entity, or entering into or agreeing to undertake any transaction that would constitute a "Change of Control" as defined in our or our subsidiaries' credit facilities or note indentures; - other than in the ordinary course of business with vendors, customers and suppliers, enter into or effecting any (A) acquisition by us or any of our subsidiaries of the equity interests or assets of any person, or the acquisition by us or any of our subsidiaries of any business, properties, assets, or person, in one transaction or a series of related transactions or (B) disposition of assets of us or any of our subsidiaries or the shares or other equity interests of any of our subsidiary, in each case where the amount of consideration for any such acquisition or disposition exceeds \$15 million in any single transaction, or an aggregate amount of \$30 million in any series of transactions during a calendar year; - undertaking any liquidation, dissolution or winding up; and - changing the size of the Board of Directors.
+- amendments or modifications to our or our subsidiaries' organizational documents in a manner that adversely affects Genstar Capital; - making any payment or declaration of any dividend or other distribution on any shares of our common stock; - merging or consolidating with or into any other entity, or transferring all or substantially all of our or our subsidiaries' assets, taken as a whole, to another entity, or entering into or agreeing to undertake any transaction that would constitute a "Change of Control" as defined in our or our subsidiaries' credit facilities; - other than in the ordinary course of business with vendors, customers and suppliers, enter into or effecting any (A) acquisition by us or any of our subsidiaries of the equity interests or assets of any person, or the acquisition by us or any of our subsidiaries of any business, properties, assets, or person, in one transaction or a series of related transactions or (B) disposition of assets of us or any of our subsidiaries or the shares or other equity interests of any of our subsidiary, in each case where the amount of consideration for any such acquisition or disposition exceeds \$15 million in any single transaction, or an aggregate amount of \$30 million in any series of transactions during a calendar year; - undertaking any liquidation, dissolution or winding up; and - changing the size of the Board of Directors.